 You are allowed to bring an empty water bottle on a plane in both your carry on and checked bags, though.

-Can You Bring a Water Bottle on a Plane?
+- 6 Why You Can’t Bring a Bottle of Water on a Plane

 You can bring both empty and full water bottles on a plane in your checked bags.

 While we’re not sure why anyone would want to bring a water bottle in their checked bags due to the added weight and cheap price of bottled water in all countries, it’s still good to know.